 - He would give anything to get into Oxford.

 Negative sentences can only be formed with the indefinite pronouns that include any.

 - I can't find anyone to come with me.

-Many negative sentences using the indefinite pronouns with any can be turned into positive sentences with negative meanings using the indefinite pronouns with no. However, there is a shift in meaning in doing this.
-The sentences with no pronouns will be more emphatic and imply defensiveness, desperation, etc.
+Many negative sentences that include an indefinite pronoun with any can be turned into affirmative sentences with a negative meaning by using an indefinite pronoun with no. However, there is a change in meaning with this transformation: the sentence that includes an indefinite pronoun with no is stronger, and can imply emotional content such as definsiveness, hopelessness, anger, etc.

 - I don't know anything about it. = neutral